Srivardhan-AiFA/testing-using-jest-rtl/README.md

-# Deep Dive Into Component Testing Learnings
+# Deep Dive Into React Component Testing Learnings

 This repository contains tests for several React components using **React Testing Library**, **Jest**, and **user-event**.
 Below is a summary of key learnings from writing and running these tests.